Marketing Budget Allocation

 5 Best Practices for Marketing Budget Allocation That Will Set You Up For Success

-Best Practice #1: Allocate your budget based on where your audience is
+Best Practice #1: Allocate marketing budgets based audience attributes

-Invest in platforms and channels to reach your ideal target audience.
-This seems simple, but it’s true for any successful marketing plan.
+Invest in platforms and channels to reach ideal target audiences.

 Marketing budget allocation isn’t just for marketing teams.
-Sales teams should be included in a digital marketing plan to help you reach your goals.
-When marketing and sales collaborate on budget allocation, they can create a plan that puts both teams in the best position to succeed and reach their goals.
+Sales teams should be included in a digital marketing plan to help you reach marketing goals.
+When marketing and sales collaborate on budget allocation, they can create a plan that puts both teams in the best position to succeed and reach their individual and collective goals.

 Best Practice #4: Leverage Data

 When approaching marketing budget allocations, data should be used throughout the process.
-When you create your marketing plan and allocate budgets, data will provide the insights to decide what to spend on and how to formulate the plan.
-Not only can data help with marketing planning, but it can be used to track your progress.
+When marketing plans are solidified and budgets are allocated, data will provide the insights to decide what to spend on and how to formulate the remainder of the plan.
+Not only can data help with marketing planning, but it can be used to track progress.

 Best Practice #5: Practice Bottom-Of-The Funnel Marketing

-Take a bottom-up approach to your marketing, and invest more in marketing that targets the bottom of the conversion funnel.
+Take a bottom-up approach to marketing strategies, and invest more in marketing that targets the bottom of the conversion funnel.
 Invest in lead generation (for example, SEO, or Google Ads) to maximize bottom-of-funnel marketing.
-Investing in those close to converting online minimizes your risk and increases your potential marketing ROI.
+Investing in those close to converting online minimizes your risk and increases potential marketing ROI.

 In Closing: Marketing Budget Allocation

-Allocating your marketing budget for the right things can be tricky, but with historical data and established goals, you can create a marketing plan to spend money that will bring the best ROI.
+Allocating marketing budgets for the right things can be tricky, but with historical data and established goals, marketers can create marketing plans that will deliver the best ROI opportunities.

 To summarize our list of best practices for marketing budget allocation:

-1. Allocate your marketing budget based on your audience
+1. Allocate your marketing budget based on target audiences

 4. Leverage data